 Portland Japanese Garden

 A cultural institution of enduring meaning and a symbol of peace, the Portland Japanese Garden is the beautiful result of growing ties between Portland and Japan in the aftermath of WWII.
-The garden was conceived as a means of exposing the American public to the cultural and aesthetic values of the Japanese people, while celebrating their connection through the Pacific rim.
+The garden was conceived as a means of exposing the American public to the cultural and aesthetic values of the Japanese people while celebrating their connection through the Pacific rim.
 The garden today embodies 8 different garden styles for an overview of Japanese garden aesthetics and philosophies.
-It includes ponds, streams, traditional structures, bridges and fences, rock garden, and other natural interventions.
+It includes ponds, streams, traditional structures, bridges and fences, a rock gardens, and other natural interventions.
 The Portland Japanese garden is widely acclaimed to be one of the most authentic Japanese gardens outside of Japan.